Polo gets new look, semi-autonomous driver aids and fancy LED lights

+What is it?
+The fastest and most powerful Seat ever.
+Simple really.
+Now you’ve got me excited.
+How much poweeerrr?
+A lot.
 The Leon Cupra uses the same 2.0-litre turbocharged petrol engine as the Golf GTI, but with considerably more power.
 You can get one with 261bhp or the top-whack version with 276bhp.
 Both have 258lb ft of torque, and the more powerful one will complete the headline sprint in 5.7 seconds with the optional DSG gearbox (both states of tune come with a six-speed manual as standard).
 Top speed in either is 155mph.